-By treating image patches as tokens, ViT processes images in a manner similar to how transformers handle words in a sentence, allowing it to capture both local and global dependencies.
-Unlike CNNs, which inherently encode inductive biases such as locality and translation invariance, ViT learns these features directly from data.
-Its self-attention mechanism enables the modeling of long-range dependencies between distant patches, providing a more holistic understanding of global structures within an image, an aspect that CNNs may struggle to represent.
-This capability makes ViT particularly well-suited for ECG reconstruction, where accurately capturing both fine-grained waveform details and high-level beat patterns is crucial.
+By treating image patches as tokens, ViT processes images similarly to how transformers process sequences of words, allowing it to capture both local and global dependencies.
+Unlike CNNs, which incorporate strong inductive biases such as locality and translation equivariance, ViT learns such features purely from data.
+Its self-attention mechanism is particularly effective at modeling long-range dependencies between distant patches, allowing for a more holistic understanding of global image structure, an aspect that CNNs may struggle to represent.
+This capability makes ViT especially well-suited for ECG reconstruction, where both fine-grained waveform morphology and global rhythm patterns must be accurately captured.